lcthomas/eng681f19/schedule.md

 * Saidiya Hartman, “Introduction” and Ch 1 “Innocent Amusements: The Stage of Sufferance,” from _Scenes of Subjection: Terror, Slavery, and Self-Making in Nineteenth-Century America_ (1997)
 * W. E. B. Du Bois, “Of Our Spiritual Strivings” from _The Souls of Black Folk_ (1903)
 * Jacques Lacan, “The Mirror Stage as Formative of the _I_ Function as Revealed in Psychoanalytic Experience” (1949)
-* Frantz Fanon, selections from _Black Skin, White Masks_ (1952)
+* Frantz Fanon, Ch 7 “The Black Man and Recognition,” from _Black Skin, White Masks_ (1952)
 * Louis Althusser, pgs 181-194 from "On Ideology," from _Ideology and Ideological State Apparatuses_ (1971)

 ----

 ## Week 9: Fugitivity and Aesthetics
 ## Tuesday, October 15
-* Saidiya Hartman, "A Note on Method," "A Minor Figure," "An Atlas of the Wayward", "Wayward: A Short Entry on the Possible",  and "The Anarchy of Colored Girls Assembled in a Riotous Manner," from _Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval_ (2019) (assembled together as "Hartman - Wayward Lives Week 9" in course Box folder)
+* Saidiya Hartman, "A Note on Method," "A Minor Figure," "An Atlas of the Wayward", "1909.
+601 West 61st Street.
+A New Colony of Colored People, or Malindy in Little Africa," and "Wayward: A Short Entry on the Possible" from _Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval_ (2019) (assembled together as "Hartman - Wayward Lives Week 9" in course Box folder)
 * Fred Moten, “Resistance of the Object: Aunt Hester’s Scream”, from _In the Break: The Aesthetics of the Black Radical Tradition_ (2003)
 * Hortense Spillers, “Mama’s Baby, Papa’s Maybe: An American Grammar Book,” from _Black, White, and In Color: Essays on American Literature and Culture_ (2003)
 * Christina Sharpe, Ch 2 “The Ship: The Trans*Atlantic”, from _In the Wake: On Blackness and Being_ (2016)